hi-digital-solutions/hids/content/blog/why-mentorship-matters-more-than-you-think.md

 Conclusion
 ----------

-As an early career engineer, I have enjoyed several benefits of intentional mentorship from my team.
+As an early-career engineer, I have enjoyed several benefits of intentional mentorship from my team.
 Whether it be idiomatic corrections, growing abstract thinking skills, or helping me focus on one thing at a time, they have set me on a path of long term career